-Web Hosting.
 Any good eCommerce site has to start with a strong web hosting server.
 It’s important to look at factors such as bandwidth and reliability when looking for a web host.
-Without a good web host, your customers with probably get frustrated with your site’s problems and abandon their shopping cart.
+Without a good web host, your customers can get frustrated with your site’s problems and abandon their shopping cart.

-Product Display.
 Customers can’t buy anything off your site without seeing what they are buying.
-As an eCommerce business owner, you have to make sure your products are easy to view so that the consumer will know what is it they are putting in their shopping cart.
+As an eCommerce business owner, you have to make sure your products are easy to view.
+This helps the customer know what it is they are putting in their shopping cart.
 The more organized and appealing your website looks, the more likely a new customer will purchase something and will visit your site again.

-Shopping Cart.
-This is one of the key elements of eCommerce.
-Once a customer knows what he or she wants to buy, they place the item in a virtual shopping cart and continue their purchase from there.
-Without the shopping cart, there would be no eCommerce happening.
-This is where customers put in their information and finish their purchase.
+This is one of the key elements of e-commerce.
+Once a customer knows what he or she wants to buy, they place the item in an online shopping cart and continue to checkout from there.
+Without the shopping cart, there would be no e-commerce happening.
 If your website’s shopping cart is not easy to use or is not functioning properly, the chances of a customer abandoning their cart is high.

-Payment Processing.
-Online shopping carts and payment processing work together, but you can use different vendors for each, and oftentimes, doing so will even save you money.
-After your customer makes a transaction through your online shopping cart, the payment processing portion of eCommerce begins.
+Online shopping carts and payment processing work together.
+After your customer makes a transaction through your online shopping cart, the payment processing portion of e-commerce begins.
 This is the most important part of eCommerce because it is where payments get verified and reach your bank account.
 Without a payment processing service, payments cannot be authorized.
 Want to reduce your payment processing costs?
-Pairing an Authorize.net shopping cart with Fattmerchant processing and you could help you save on payment processing.
+Pairing an Authorize.net shopping cart with Stax processing can increase savings on payment processing.

-Shipping.
-One of the last steps in a successful eCommerce transaction is making sure the product has successfully been delivered to the consumer.
-When you gather the products then ship them, it is important to make sure the consumer receives what they payed for, especially if you’re a small business owner.
+If you are looking to sell a physical product, one of the last steps in a successful e-commerce transaction is to ensure the product has been delivered.
+It is important to make sure the customer receives what they paid for, especially if you’re a small business owner.
 You don’t want any bad reviews hurting your chances of future business success and growth.